GayathriGudapati/GayathriGudapati/README.md

 --> Tools Known : Git,Amazon Management Console.

 ## Things about the me 😁😁!!
--->With my outgoing personality and effortless ability to connect with others, im a social butterfly🦋🦋.

 -->I'm always down to take part in 🏅🏅 extra curricular activities (●'◡'●)

 💬 Ask me about life advice🤣🤣,Food 😘, and tech solutions 👩🏻‍🎓.